SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Minimum_Requirements_Check.md

 For more information on system requirements, see [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements).

 If you are using a [DaaS system](xref:Creating_a_DMS_in_the_cloud), your entire DataMiner setup is automatically configured for optimal performance.
 As such, this BPA test cannot be run on a DaaS system.
-From DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9 onwards<!--RN 39929-->, this BPA test will, by default, be given the *Not applicable* status on a DaaS system.
+From DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9 onwards<!--RN 39929-->, this BPA test will by default have the status *Not applicable* on a DaaS system.

 ## Metadata